puzzle/ansible-training/hugo/content/labs/03.0/_index.en.md

 ### Task 2

 - Gather all facts from the nodes.
 - Only gather the fact `ansible_default_ipv4` from all hosts.

 ### Task 3

 - Search through the online documentation for special (magical) variables.

-  - Which special variable you could use to set the `hostname` on all the servers using the information in the `inventory` file.
+- Which special variable you could use to set the `hostname` on all the servers using the information in the `inventory` file?

 ### Task 4

 - Try to find an appropriate ansible module to complete Task 3.
 Find out what parameters the module accepts.
 - This module will try make changes to the `/etc/hostname` file.
 What options should you use with the `ansible` command for it to work?

 ### Task 5

-  - Set the hostname on all nodes using the inventory and an ad-hoc command.
+- Set the hostname on all nodes using the inventory and an ansible ad-hoc command.
 - Login on one of the nodes.
 Has the `hostname` been changed?

 ### Task 6

-Complete the next steps using ad hoc commands:
+Complete the next steps using ansible ad hoc commands:

 - Install `httpd` on the nodes in group `web`
 - Start `httpd` on the remote server and configure it to always start on boot.
 - Revert the changes made by the ad hoc commands again.

 ### Task 7

-Complete the next steps using ad hoc commands:
+Complete the next steps using ansible ad hoc commands:

 - Create a file `/home/ansible/testfile.txt` on node2.
 - Paste some custom text into the file using the `copy` module.
 - Remove the file with an ad hoc command.

 ## Solutions